maniacchallenge/2013/README.md

 - For the ``Backbones``, we used between 8 and 23 nodes of the [DES-testbed](http://des-testbed.net/).
 All Backbone routers were connected to one central server, the ``Master``.
 Tha Master tols the Backbones to announce traffic and logged every packet the Backbones picked up.
 - As ``Clients``, we used [Google's Nexus 7](http://www.google.com/nexus/7/) tablets running Android 4.2.1.

-# software and programming languages
+# Software and Programming Languages

 We used Google's [ProtocolBuffer](http://code.google.com/p/protobuf/) to serialize the data that is sent between Backbones and Clients.
 The actual routing was done by [OLSRd](http://www.olsr.org), the daemon for the [Optimized Link State Routing Protocol](http://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol).